Obviously there should be a series of photos to go with this post showing plates of yummy food and contented diners. But there aren’t.

 I was wrong.
 Service was swift and polite and, better still, the food was good.

-Kids' meals were tasty-looking and not on the stingy side as some children's portions can be.
-The Panther of News had a burger that he proclaimed to be "right good".
+Kids’ meals were tasty-looking and not on the stingy side as some children’s portions can be.
+The Panther of News had a burger that he proclaimed to be “right good”.
 And I had F&B New York Chicken.
 Tasty, well garnished with just the right amount of sauce and salad.
+I also noticed they served the food on beautiful palmblatt teller.

 It was so good that even in the midst of the crowd and the tension due to potential uproar, I really enjoyed it.